 In many parts of the world, Boxing Day is the biggest sale day of the year.
-Shopping centres, big brands, and independent retailers slash their prices to get rid of the year's stock.
+Shopping centres, big brands and independent retailers all slash their prices to get rid of the year's stock.

 Victoria's Secret is America's sexiest label for lingerie, sleepwear, sportswear and more.

-Barney’s New York is a permanent fixture in the fashion world of the Big Apple.
-The department store caters for the whole family with luxury international labels for clothing, shoes, accessories, and homewares.
+Barneys New York is a permanent fixture in the fashion world of the Big Apple.
+The department store caters for the whole family with luxury international labels for clothing, shoes, accessories and homewares.

-According to Bloomingdales, the store is ‘America’s only nationwide, upscale, full line department store’.
-Bloomingdales is the luxury division of Macy’s, selling clothes, shoes, jewellery, accessories, and homewares.
+According to Bloomingdale's, the store is "America’s only nationwide, upscale, full line department store".
+Bloomingdale's is the luxury division of Macy’s, selling clothes, shoes, jewellery, accessories and homewares.

 Barnes and Noble has long been a family favourite, trading in the joy of reading.
 Lovers of the written word can also invest in the company’s rival Kindle product, the Nook, and download eBooks instantly from the online store.